 I could ramble on about the country’s infinite serene waterways, rich Bengali cuisine, or vibrant tropical landscapes, but they’re trivial in the grand scheme of things—people are Bangladesh’s best asset.

 Bangladeshis are some of the most hospitable people on earth.
 Their endless curiosity and willingness to help a foreign guest never ceases to amaze.
-Your time in Bangladesh will be full of invitations for tea, requests to dine at people’s homes, and conversations both simple and deep about your respective countries.
+Your time traveling in Bangladesh will be full of invitations for tea, requests to dine at people’s homes, and conversations both simple and deep about your respective countries.
 In my opinion, the people are the only reason you need to visit Bangladesh.

 Now for the dark side: misinformation abounds when it comes to travel in Bangladesh.
 From poorly translated—and outdated—price lists, to schedules only revealed by asking others, to claims by locals that pirates will kidnap you if you visit certain cities (no, really), traveling in Bangladesh can be a massive headache.

-During the six weeks I traveled in Bangladesh, a lot of time was wasted simply figuring out what or how to do what I wanted to do.
+During the six weeks I backpacked in Bangladesh, a lot of time was wasted simply figuring out what or how to do what I wanted to do.
 There’s no reason you should do the same!

 Lost With Purpose’s travel guide to Bangladesh